osm2pgsql-dev/osm2pgsql/docs/osm2pgsql.md

     middle as well as the pgsql output table names.

 \--tag-transform-script=SCRIPT
-:   Specify a lua script to handle tag filtering and normalisation.
+:   Specify a Lua script to handle tag filtering and normalisation.
 The script
     contains callback functions for nodes, ways and relations, which each take a set of tags and returns a transformed, filtered set of tags which are then written to the database.

 -x, \--extra-attributes
-:   Include attributes for each object in the database.
-    This includes the username, userid, timestamp and version.
+:   Include attributes (user name, user id, changeset id, timestamp and version).
-    Note: this option also requires additional entries in your style file.
+    This also requires additional entries in your style file.

 -k, \--hstore
-:   Add tags without column to an additional hstore (key/value) column to database tables.
+:   Add tags without column to an additional hstore (key/value) column in
+    the database tables.

 -j, \--hstore-all
-:   Add all tags to an additional hstore (key/value) column in database tables.
+:   Add all tags to an additional hstore (key/value) column in the database
+    tables.

--z, \--hstore-column=KEY_PREFIX
+-z, \--hstore-column=PREFIX
-:   Add an additional hstore (key/value) column containing all tags
+:   Add an additional hstore (key/value) column named `PREFIX` containing all
-    that start with the specified string, eg \--hstore-column "name:" will produce an extra hstore column that contains all `name:xx` tags.
+    tags that have a key starting with `PREFIX`, eg `\--hstore-column "name:"` will produce an extra hstore column that contains all `name:xx` tags.

 \--hstore-match-only
 :   Only keep objects that have a value in at least one of the non-hstore